ashiskb/biswasa-web/_posts/2022-09-19-blog-biswas-2.md

       course_list/main  enabled
       - Validating: OK
   ```
-7. To get up and running with nbgrader quickly, you can create an example directory with example course files in it by running the `nbgrader quickstart` command:
+7. To setup and run nbgrader quickly, you can create an example directory with example course files in it by running the `nbgrader quickstart` command:
 ```bash
 nbgrader quickstart csci4930nbg
 ```
-The above command will create a directory `csci4930nbg` with following directory tree, and a `gradebook.db` file.
-Please move the `gradebook.db` file in the `csci4930nbg/` directory:
+The above command will create a directory `csci4930nbg` with following directory tree, and a `gradebook.db` file. **Please move the `gradebook.db` file in the `csci4930nbg/` directory**:
+  - Before moving the `gradebook.db`, execute command: `tree csci4930nbg`:
 ```bash
 csci4930nbg
 ├── nbgrader_config.py